fogus/spiel/pyramidenspiel/gorgias/README.markdown

 ![trees](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/trees.png)

-Any combination of three differently sized pyramids will form either a single-color tree or a multi-color tree.
+Any combination of three differently sized pyramids will form either a solid-color tree or a multi-color tree.
+Trees score more points than individual pyramids:

+ * 7 points for each solid-color tree
+ * 5 points for each mixed-color tree

+Whomever has the most points wins the debate.

 Design notes
 ------------